 Enclosure (such as awnings or tree cover) and landscaping (such as planters or other decorative items) along the sidewalk help create comfortable and welcoming walking environments.
 People will be more willing to walk on a street that offers the shading and aesthetic properties of trees.
 Landscaping also helps with inviting more foot traffic.

 Existing Pedestrian Programs

 Programs help support walking and bicycling by sharing information, promoting safety, and creating a vibrant active transportation culture.
-Communities that have the highest rates of walking and bicycling consistently use a "5Es" approach, with four types of programs complementing Engineering improvements:
+Communities that have the highest rates of walking and bicycling consistently use a "6Es" approach: